Ronald Ryan: Escape

-Both men ran towards the armed Ryan.
+Prison officer George Hodson responded to the whistle and was told by Bennett that he had Walker pinned down.
+Hodson ran over to Walker and disarmed him, but Walker managed to get free and both men ran towards the armed Ryan.

 Meanwhile, confusion and noise were increasing around the busy intersection of Sydney Road and O'Hea Street and across to the Champ Street intersection, with Ryan waving the rifle around trying to get cars to stop so he could commandeer them, and people ducking for cover between cars.

 Frank and Pauline Jeziorski were travelling south on Champ Street and had slowed to give way to traffic on Sydney Road when Ryan armed with the rifle appeared in front of their car.
 Ryan threatened the driver and his passenger wife to get out of their car.
 The driver, Frank Jeziorski, turned his car off, put it in neutral then got out of his vehicle.
 Ryan got in via the driver's door.
 Surprisingly, Pauline Jeziorski refused to get out of the car.
 She was persuaded by Ryan to get out, only to go back in the car to get her handbag.
 Paterson, realising Ryan was armed, returned inside the prison to get a rifle.

 Warder William Mitchinson was first to reach the car and grabbed Ryan through the driver's window, he told Ryan "the game's up".
 Warder Thomas Wallis who was following, ran to Pauline Jeziorski's side of the car.
 He grabbed her and pulled her away from the car.

 In frustration, Ryan forced Mitchinson to back off, then got out of the passenger's side door and noticed Walker running towards him, being chased by Hodson who was holding the pipe in his hand.
 Walker was shouting frantically to Ryan that prison guard William Bennett, standing on the Number 2 prison tower, had his rifle aimed at them.
-At this time, Hodson was chasing Walker; Ryan took a couple of steps forward, raised his rifle, aimed at Hodson, and fired.
+At this time, Hodson was chasing Walker; Ryan took a couple of steps forward, raised his rifle, aimed at Hodson, and allegedly fired.

 George Hodson fell to the ground.
 He had been struck by a single bullet that exited through Hodson's back, about an inch lower than the point of entry in his right chest.
 Hodson died in the middle of Sydney Road.
-Paterson, now with a rifle, ran back outside and onto Champ Street.
+Warder Robert Paterson, now with a rifle, ran back outside and onto Champ Street.

 Ryan and Walker ran past the critically wounded Hodson and commandeered a blue Standard Vanguard sedan on Sydney Road from its driver, Brian Mullins.
 With Walker driving and Ryan a passenger, the car travelled through an adjacent service station and then west along O'Hea Street.